 Population Growth: 3 Points

 The total population growth for the last three (3) years (using the most recent published year) for the County, Town, or City in which the Development is located.
 For Counties, Towns, or Cities with populations of less than 25,000, the total growth percentage must be equal to or exceed 2% for the three year period.
 For Counties, Towns, or Cities with populations of more than 25,000, the total growth percentage must be equal to or exceed 1% for the three year period.
 No rounding.
 The Market Study provided with the application must demonstrate the population growth for the preceding 3 year period.
 3 Points

+Gap Analysis according to the Oklahoma Housing Needs Assessment – 5 points

+Go to the website https://housingdata.ohfa.org/ and create an account.

+On the top of the page, click “Gap Analysis.”

+Under “Type of Analysis,” select “Advanced Gap Analysis.”

+Click on “Data Year,” and select “2023.”

+Click on “Geography Level,” choose “Counties.”

+Click on “Bedroom Size,” and choose from the “Bedroom Size” options.

+Click on “Income Range,” and choose the preferred “Income Range.”

+Next, click “Generate”.

+After generating, click on the highlighted County to view the results.
+A panel on the right-hand side will display values for:

+Bedroom Size,

+Housing Supply,

+Housing Demand, and

+Housing Gap/Surplus

+If the proposed development includes units with bedroom sizes and AMI levels that correspond to an identified Housing Gap, the development may receive 5 points.

+Provide evidence (screenshots or printouts) of the data for the county for verification.

 4. Tenant Targeted Populations